-Measure 11 Elevate and/or floodproofing (wet or dry).
-Elevate structures anticipated to have flood depths of 3 to 13 feet above ground surface elevation.
-Three floodplain aggregations were evaluated as part of this measure.
-Floodplains evaluated include the 25 year, 50 year, and 100 year storm surge floodplains and will be referred to as Measure 11 variation a, b, and c, respectively.
+Three floodplain aggregations were evaluated as part of these measures.
+Floodplains evaluated include the 25-year, 50-year, and 100-year storm surge floodplains and will be referred to as Measure 11 variation a, b, and c, respectively.
 Elevations will not exceed 13 feet above ground surface elevation due to wind impacts.
 Elevation required to mitigate future frequency flood depths significantly changed between the frequencies tested.
 The average height required to elevate residential structures for the 0.02 AEP frequency was 6.7 feet for one-story structures, 6.3 feet for two-story structures, and 5.8 feet for mobile homes.
+Dry floodproofing elevations will not exceed 3 feet above ground surface elevation due engineering constraints on building structure.
 For the 0.04 AEP frequency one-story structures would require 11.6 feet of elevation, two-story structures would require 10.8 feet of elevation, and mobile homes would require an average of 10.4 feet of elevation.

-Measure 15 - Operational optimization for event scenarios on existing infrastructure. - The primary purpose of this measure is to operate existing pump station infrastructure more effectively to reduce flood risk.
+Figure 3-11.
+Dry Floodproofing Method Installed On Building Entrance infrastructure. - The primary purpose of this measure is to operate existing pump station infrastructure more effectively to reduce flood risk.
 The study assessed existing operational manuals and trigger points to determine if hydrologic conditions have changed based on type of storm event and if systematic changes in operations would reduce damages.
-Existing pump structures evaluated are illustrated in Figure 3-2.
+Existing pump structures evaluated are illustrated in Figure 1-2.
 Existing Infrastructure.